ctorney/uavTracker/README.md

 b) You will annotate the data using our system, in which case, the filenames can be repeating across different subsets because we will include the subset directory as their names.
 I still think the names of images should be unique, but I won't be adding a checksum for every image to make sure it is the same :D

+### TODO
+- there should be a way to specify in config the unprocessed files. this way we provide files that *create* the subsets used.
+Changes to config and prepTrain.py.
+Create another directory called `unprocessed` on the same level as `subsets` and prepTrain will be reading with priority of `subsets` from those directories, coping over to the processed images dir.
+For now we can assume that one unprocessed image produces one processed.

 # Old instructions to be removed or updated